ov-sa/Beautify.library/elements/selector/getselectordatalist.md

 ---
-description: Retrieves the data-list of the selector.
+description: Retrieves the list of the selector.
 ---

 # getDataList